lblod/frontend-embeddable-notule-editor/README.md

 The only configuration this plugin needs is the base URI for annotating the locations.
 Unfortunately we cannot provide a reasonable default for this, because it is up to the application to manage its URI namespace.
+You can also give the default value for the 'municipality' search field.

 If you are unsure which base to choose here, we might be able to help you figure it out.